 Scripps minor requirements must be met if the minor is offered at Scripps.
 For a list of minors offered at Scripps, refer to the Majors and Minors section.

-- Students planning to complete a minor are encouraged to declare the minor formally at the end of the sophomore year by completing a minor declaration form, including the approval of the student's Scripps adviser and a professor in the designated minor area of study.
+- Students planning to complete a minor are encouraged to declare the minor formally at the end of the sophomore year by completing a minor declaration form, including the approval of the student’s Scripps advisor and a professor in the designated minor area of study.
 A minor declaration form must be submitted to the Registrar no later than the deadline to add classes in the last semester of enrollment.
-Satisfactory completion of a minor will be measured by passing grades in all required courses with a minimum grade point average of 2.00 (C) or higher.
+Satisfactory completion of a minor will be measured by passing grades in all required courses with a minimum grade point average of 2.00 or higher.

 - Requirements for minors at Scripps College are defined by departments and are listed in the catalog under the descriptions of the departmental programs.
 All minors consist of a minimum of six semester courses or their equivalent.
 Up to one course may double count between a major and a minor or between two minors (but not also a major or General Education Requirement).
 Students may exceed this double counting limit if the total number of unduplicated courses on the approved declaration form for each minor is at least five courses.
 At least half of the minor courses must be taken at Scripps, except where this regulation is specifically waived.